What Is Depersonalization/Derealization Disorder (DPDR)?

 - Unable to attach memories to the emotions

-- Feeling of distortion in limbs and body (shrunken or swollen)
+- The feeling of distortion in limbs and body (shrunken or swollen)

 - Feeling like the head is being wrapped in a cotton